Last updated on September 15th, 2021 at 04:42 pm

 Vaccine Impact is owned by Health Impact News who does not specify ownership; however, Sophia Media is listed as the publisher.
 Revenue is derived from online advertising.

 Analysis / Bias

 In review, Vaccine Impact publishes health-related news stories that they state are alternative.
-Our analysis concurs that they are certainly alternative to conventional science and medicine.
+Our analysis concurs that they are certainly an alternative to conventional science and medicine.
 They are fiercely anti-vaccine with articles such as this: Vaccine Awareness Week: Fighting the Vaccine Culture War and Opposing Mandatory Vaccines.
-They also promote misinformation regarding Covid-19 such as this California ER Physicians: Sheltering in Place Does More Harm than Good – Lowers Our Immune System.
-In general, this is an anti-vaccination website that is owned by the discredited Health Impact News.
+They also promote misinformation regarding Covid-19, such as this California ER Physicians: Sheltering in Place Does More Harm than Good – Lowers Our Immune System.
+In general, this is an anti-vaccination website that the discredited Health Impact News owns.

 Failed Fact Checks

 - Analysis of “Fetal DNA Contaminants Found in Merck’s MMR Vaccines” – Low Scientific Credibility